ChristianParnell/Orbit_Website/README.md

 - A more terminal-like lightbox style
 - Low-opacity code-rain layers in hero areas

 The gallery interactions were pushed further with binary particle hover effects and more responsive media-card behaviour.
-Overall, the site became more colourful, more technical, more polished, and more consistent with the main website’s visual language.
+Overall, the site became more colourful and polished and more consistent with the main website’s visual theme.

 ### Later 22/03 Adjustments
 Spent more time refining the sub-page content and interaction behaviour.